Taking notes in university is an important skill that can help you do better in your classes.

 Effective Study Habits

-Harnessing effective study habits is crucial for retaining key ideas and improving your memory.
+Using good study habits is important for remembering key ideas and improving your memory.

-Focus on revisiting your lecture notes and employing active recall techniques to solidify your understanding.
+Focus on reviewing your lecture notes and using active recall techniques to help things stick.

 Revisiting Lecture Notes